Artillery: Equipment types

-The three main types of artillery "gun" are guns, howitzers, and mortars.
+The three main types of artillery "gun" are field guns, howitzers, and mortars.
 During the 20th century, guns and howitzers have steadily merged in artillery use, making a distinction between the terms somewhat meaningless.
 By the end of the 20th century, true guns with calibers larger than about 60 mm have become very rare in artillery use, the main users being tanks, ships, and a few residual anti-aircraft and coastal guns.
 The term "cannon" is a United States generic term that includes guns, howitzers, and mortars; it is not used in other English speaking armies.

 The traditional definitions differentiated between guns and howitzers in terms of maximum elevation (well less than 45° as opposed to close to or greater than 45°), number of charges (one or more than one charge), and having higher or lower muzzle velocity, sometimes indicated by barrel length.
 These three criteria give eight possible combinations, of which guns and howitzers are but two.
 However, modern "howitzers" have higher velocities and longer barrels than the equivalent "guns" of the first half of the 20th century.

 True guns are characterized by long range, having a maximum elevation significantly less than 45°, a high muzzle velocity and hence a relatively long barrel, smooth bore (no rifling) and a single charge.
 The latter often led to fixed ammunition where the projectile is locked to the cartridge case.
 There is no generally accepted minimum muzzle velocity or barrel length associated with a gun.

 Howitzers can fire at maximum elevations at least close to 45°; elevations up to about 70° are normal for modern howitzers.
 Howitzers also have a choice of charges, meaning that the same elevation angle of fire will achieve a different range depending on the charge used.
 They have rifled bores, lower muzzle velocities and shorter barrels than equivalent guns.
 All this means they can deliver fire with a steep angle of descent.
 Because of their multi-charge capability, their ammunition is mostly separate loading (the projectile and propellant are loaded separately).